YimMenu-Lua/Samurais-Scripts/README.md

 A base for a Lua script written for [YimMenu](https://github.com/YimMenu/YimMenu) and centered around roleplaying and having fun in a game full of ad bots and toxic cheaters.

 > [!NOTE]
-> For now, only a handful of features are present.
-More will be added in the future.
+> This is still a work in progress.

 ## Contributing To Translations
 #### Editing a pre-existing language: